-The Film Exhibition Fund is intended to support FAN Members to reach new and diverse audiences and to offer the best in independent film and broader screen experiences to their local communities in line with the outcomes above.
+The Film Exhibition Fund aims to bring a wider and more inclusive screen culture to communities across the Midlands.
+The fund is intended to support Film Hub Midlands Members to reach new and diverse audiences and to offer the best in independent British, international films that are outside the mainstream and broader screen experiences to their local communities in line with the outcomes above.